-- 1. This regulation is in effect for the academic year 2024 2025 and applies to the education, the assessments and examinations in the Research Master's programme Philosophy and Economics (hereinafter referred to as: the study programme), with CROHO study programme code 60128 and for all students enrolled in this study programme.
+- 1. This regulation is in effect for the academic year 2024 2025 and applies to the education, the assessments and examinations in the master's programme Philosophy (hereinafter referred to as: the study programme), with CROHO study programme code 60822 and for all students enrolled in this study programme.
 The study programme is provided by the Erasmus School of Philosophy, hereinafter referred to as: the faculty. - 2.
 If this regulation and the translated version contradict each other, the Dutch text will prevail.